Often, I have met myself amidst people arguing about the differences between the digital piano, the keyboard and the synthesizer.

 The reason is because, the acoustic piano has hammers in it that hit the strings when a note is pressed.
 This explains why the keys of the acoustic piano are heavy.

-Therefore, if you need to get a keyboard instrument that is cheaper than the acoustic piano but best prepares you for the acoustic piano experience, then the digital piano is your best bet.
+Therefore, if you need to get a keyboard instrument that is cheaper than the acoustic piano but best prepares you for the acoustic piano experience, then a high-quality digital piano with weighted keys is your best bet.

 Also, the digital piano provides you with an advantage of having a wide range of notes.